The Day of the LORD

 by Richard Belcher.

-It deals with some of the errors of Amillennialism.
+The article above deals with some errors of Amillennialism.
 Please read from that article "Appendix: The Current and Future Kingdom of the Lord Christ".]

 While some Bible prophecy is difficult to understand, the vast majority of it is very straightforward, as you'll see in this article.
-The fact is, the LORD tells us what is going to happen.
+The fact is, the LORD tells us what He is going to do and what is going to happen.
 If we foolishly presume to believe that His words are incomprehensible without an "eschatological framework", to that same extent His Word is useless and the Almighty could justly be accused of deceit.
-After all, He wrote a book of truth that is, according to this popular error, incomprehensible.
+After all, He wrote a book of truth that is, according to this popular error, incomprehensible without a man-made scaffold to support it!

 If you believe such frameworks are necessary, why do you bother with the Bible at all?
-You already have set it aside; why maintain the façade of actually using it?
-Then, when the trials that are associated with the final breaking forth of the Last Days—and they do not proceed as you expect because you believed wrongly—you'll find that your textbooks on amil eschatology are useless and you'll FINALLY open the pages of your Bible and begin to read it obediently.
+You already have set it aside; why maintain the façade of using it?
+Then, when the trials that are associated with the final breaking forth of the Last Days—and they do not proceed as you expect because you believed wrongly—you'll find that your textbooks on amil eschatology are useless.
+You'll FINALLY open the pages of your Bible and begin to read it obediently.
 Your reaction at that point will be: "How could I have been so blind?!"

 I challenge any of the adherents of amillennial and/or postmillennial eschatology to read carefully and prayerfully the scores of Bible texts cited within this article—with one vital stipulation: for a few hours, set aside your foolish and preconceived "interpretive" notion of what you think the texts should say and simply read what the texts do say.
 If the Holy Spirit truly dwells within you, and your heart is finished with its obstinance, you will see the simplicity and beauty of the eschatological truths expounded in this article.
 You will, perhaps for the first time, realize just how elegant, beautiful and powerful the LORD's words are as He tells us what to expect when the Lord Jesus Christ returns to the current earth to judge and rule all things.
 Once you understand this, it will be as when a blind man is given sight.